The first female fastest known time on the Swiss Via Alpina

 Day 9 – Lost among the cows

-I was blow away by the support I received from friends, family, flatmates, my running club and runners on Stava.
-Save one, I was welcomed warmly at every hut and hotel, even though I was always late, very stinky and often wet.
+I was blown away by the support I received from friends, family, flatmates, my running club, and runners on Stava.
+Save one, I was welcomed warmly at every hut and hotel, even though I was always late, very stinky, and often wet.
 The hotel keeper at Jochpass made me a fresh, warm rosti and soup at 21:30 and then kept me company while I ate it like I haven’t seen food in 3 days.
 The landlady in Rossinière made me a takeaway breakfast sandwich and apologized profusely to me that I didn’t want any cheese on it.

-As Killian wrote above, an attempt finally comes down to an athlete’s inner assessment of her performance: My execution far outweigh any expectation I had at the start.
+As Killian wrote above, an attempt finally comes down to an athlete’s inner assessment of her performance: My execution far outweighs any expectation I had at the start.

 My ankles were covered in K-tape in Gaflei and by the time I reached Rossinière, I had also taped up part of my calf and quad.
 In fact, my quad was so sore that I couldn’t bend my leg at all and could only manage a limping walk for the last 53 km of the route.

 Despite my body’s protests, I was still able to run during 340 km of the course.
 I put it down to my genetic disposition to stubbornness that I was able to finish the last two stages, even though my fastest split on the last day was 11:28 minutes per kilometer (and that was downhill!).